rishabh-goel/OOPS-Assignment-1/README.md

 ### <u>User execution</u>
 #### Using IntelliJ

-1. Import the following dependencies into your code:
+Import the following dependencies into your code:
    1. `import scala.collection.mutable.Set`
    2. `import scala.collection.mutable.Map`
    3. `import SetExp.*`

+Note: If trying to perform some operation using a variable that has not been assigned, it will result in an error.

 ## <u>Files Used</u>